Create a culture that means business™

-- Ericsson’s North American operations boosted its employee engagement scores 14% higher than the industry average after building a recognition culture;
+- Ericsson’s North American operations boosted its employee engagement scores 14% higher than the industry average after building a culture of recognition;

 - When M Resort organization instituted a trackable recognition program, it elevated employee engagement by 12% within the first 8 months.
 It also saw a continuing rise in customer satisfaction ratings;